return42/sphkerneldoc/linux_src_doc/drivers/gpio/gpiolib-of_c.rst

 This is only used by of_gpiochip_add to request/set GPIO initial configuration.
-It retures error if it fails otherwise 0 on success.
+It returns error if it fails otherwise 0 on success.

 .. _`of_gpio_simple_xlate`: